 There is a pool of about 81 sound samples — recordings of an individual note played on an instrument.
 They were extracted from a bunch of different songs, and especially from Above Genus, Below Order.
 (Note that the songs on my albums generally aren't sample-based, but rather are multi-track recordings of me playing the instruments, so I had to be a bit surgical to pull out clean single notes from recordings of longer musical phrases.)
 All of the samples are tuned to the same musical pitch.

 If the system needs to play one of the samples in a D rather than a C, it just plays the sample a bit faster.
 How much faster?
-I'm just using the standard 2^(interval/12), so in the case of C to D the interval is 2 semitones, so I play the sample at 1.12 times the normal rate.
+I'm using Pythagorean tuning (with the octave comma).
+In the case of C to D the ratio is 9/8, so I play the sample at 1.125 times the normal rate.

 When the program runs, we generate a bunch of "players" for our "orchestra".
 Each player is assigned a melody to play, and a sound sample with which to play the melody.
 Like a real orchestra, they play their musical part (melody) with their instrument (sample) in concert with all the other players around them.
 The harmonious whole is greater than the sum of its parts (we hope).